homemadearcade/zero/LAUNCHTODO.md

     Saving the image REPLACES the stroke history.
 For security - both should be done at the same time

 SMALL THINGS
+  Move with arrow panels on side of game during grid mode

   Collides with self toggle

   Fit all titles into the box with TextFit thing from before